Photo of the Alliant Energy Center Coliseum taken by Beth Skogen at a past Great Midwest Alpaca Festival.

 April 27 & 28, 2024

 More than 300 alpacas will compete in the combined Great Midwest Alpaca Festival (GMAF) and the Wisconsin Alpaca & Fiber Fest (WisAFF) April 27 & 28, 2024.
-With a successful first year, the two halter shows and a walking fleece show return to Madison’s Alliant Energy Center for a fun two-show weekend.
+The two halter shows and walking fleece show return this spring to Madison’s Alliant Energy Center for a fun and competitive two-show weekend.

 2024 Show Schedule